-Accessibility plan Website Free Central record of recruitment and vetting checks Hard Copy Free Complaints procedure statement Website Free Freedom of information procedures Website Free Governing board and committee meeting minutes, and papers considered at meetings Hard Copy Free Premises management documents Hard Copy Free Equality information and objectives statement for publication Website Free Register of pupils' admission to school Hard Copy Free Register of pupils' attendance Hard Copy Free Staff discipline, conduct and grievance (procedures for addressing) Website Free Child protection policy and procedures Website Free Early years foundation stage (EYFS) policy and procedures Website Free Statement of procedures for dealing with allegations of abuse against staff Website Free Supporting pupils with medical conditions policy Website Free Any records management and personal data policies and procedures held in addition to the data protection policy and FOI procedures, including: • Information security policies • Records retention, destruction and archive policies • Information sharing policies Hard Copy Free Charging regimes and policies Website Free Class 6: Lists and registers Our currently maintained lists and registers this does not include our Hard copy or website Our currently maintained lists and registers - this does not include our attendance registers (Some information may only be available by inspection) £ • only be available by £ attendance registers only be available by inspection) £ attendance registers Curriculum circulars and statutory instruments only be available by inspection) Hard Copy £ attendance registers Curriculum circulars and statutory instruments Disclosure logs only be available by inspection) Hard Copy Hard Copy £ Curriculum circulars and statutory instruments Disclosure logs Asset register Any information the school is currently legally required to hold in only be available by inspection) Hard Copy Hard Copy Hard Copy £ Curriculum circulars and statutory instruments Disclosure logs Asset register Any information the school is currently legally required to hold in publicly available registers only be available by inspection) Hard Copy Hard Copy Hard Copy £ Curriculum circulars and statutory instruments Disclosure logs Asset register Any information the school is currently legally required to hold in publicly available registers Class 7: The services we offer Information about the services we offer including, leaflets, guidance and newsletters produced for the public and businesses - current only be available by inspection) Hard Copy Hard Copy Hard Copy Hard Copy Hard Copy Hard Copy Only be available by
+Accessibility plan Website Free Central record of recruitment and vetting checks Hard Copy Free Complaints procedure statement Website Free Freedom of information procedures Website Free Governing board and committee meeting minutes, and papers considered at meetings Hard Copy Free Premises management documents Hard Copy Free Equality information and objectives statement for publication Website Free Register of pupils' admission to school Hard Copy Free Register of pupils' attendance Hard Copy Free Staff discipline, conduct and grievance (procedures for addressing) Website Free Child protection policy and procedures Website Free Early years foundation stage (EYFS) policy and procedures Website Free Statement of procedures for dealing with allegations of abuse against staff use against Website Supporting pupils with medical conditions policy Website Free Any records management and personal data policies and procedures held in addition to the data protection policy and FOI procedures, including: • Information security policies • Records retention, destruction and archive policies • Information sharing policies Hard Copy Free Charging regimes and policies [This should include details of any statutory charging regimes and clearly state what costs are to be recovered, the basis on which they are made and how they are calculated.
+If you charge a fee for re-licensing the use of datasets, you should state here how you calculate the charge.]
+Website Free Class 6: Lists and registers Our currently maintained lists and registers - this does not include our attendance registers Hard copy or website (Some information may only be available by inspection) £ Curriculum circulars and statutory instruments Hard Copy Disclosure logs Hard Copy Asset register Hard Copy Any information the school is currently legally required to hold in publicly available registers Hard Copy Class 7: The services we offer Information about the services we offer including, leaflets, guidance and newsletters produced for the public and businesses - current information only Hard copy or website (Some information may £

+only be available by inspection)

+Extra-curricular activities Hard Copy

+Out of school clubs Hard Copy

-Services for which the school is entitled to recover a fee (and details of the fees) Hard Copy School publications, leaflets, books and newsletters Website Free
+Services for which the school is entitled to recover a fee (and details of the fees) Hard Copy

+School publications, leaflets, books and newsletters Website FREE

+Additional information

+[Include here any information you wish to include but have not itemised above.]